mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/bot-messages/connection-prompt/MM-TXXX0.md

 **Expected**

-Very ephemeral message displayed in chat:
+Verify ephemeral message displayed in chat:

 > Some users in this conversation rely on Microsoft Teams to receive your messages, but your account isn't connected. _Click here to connect your account_.